This season, Valencia made the knockout rounds of the Champions League for just the third time in the last decade.

 Valencia goals: 7

 Jeremy Mathieu was part of a spectacular double act on the left-flank with Alba.
 Emery‘s idea of playing two left-backs but allowing them to decide which would run forward and which would cover often allowed both men to shine and cause opponents no end of problems.
-Mathieu then moved to centre-back, joined Barcelona and won a bunch of stuff, and is now playing at the heart of Sporting’s defence in Portugal.
+Mathieu then moved to centre-back, joined Barcelona and won a bunch of stuff, and is now a free agent after a spell with Sporting in Portugal.

 Valencia appearances: 84